Operating Systems Module at University of Roehampton

 - Unauthorised Access: The mitigation for this would be to use strong passwords, or to use the key-based authentication that I mentioned above.
 This would prevent access to the server VM from bad actors.

-- Malware/Ransomware: If malware is unknowingly installed on the system, data could be stolen or the system could
+- Malware/Ransomware: If malware is unknowingly installed on the system, data could be stolen or the

 cease functioning, meaning that my coursework would be disrupted.
 Mitigation for this includes enabling